pchalamet/fbus/README.md

 FBus.Testing | Description | Comments
 -------------|-------------|---------
-setup | Configure FBus for unit-testing | Configure transport, serializer and activator. waitForCompletion | Wait for all messages to be processed | This method is blocking.
+configure | Configure FBus for unit-testing | Configure transport, serializer and activator. waitForCompletion | Wait for all messages to be processed | This method is blocking.

 ## Bus